chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/events.md

 ---

 ## Recent and Upcoming Events
+ * 30 June - 2 July 2025.
+"A Lakatosian Against Stance".
+Society for the Metaphysics of Science 2025 Conference, Università della Svizzera italiana
  * 3 January 2025.
 "A Lakatosian Against Stance".
 The Institute for Philosophy and Liberal Arts, Sungkyunkwan University
  * 15 November 2024.
 "Metaphysical Perspicuity".
 29th Biennial Meeting of the Philosophy of Science Association, New Orleans
  * 5 November 2024.
 "Category Theory as an Explanatory Foundation".
 14th Disputatio Workshop, Kyungnam University